Monsour Counseling and Psychological Services

 Downloadable MCAPS Fact Sheet PDF

-Welcome to Monsour Counseling and Psychological Services (MCAPS) and to the Fall 2023 Semester!
-MCAPS is the mental health resource to the five undergraduates of The Claremont Colleges.
+Welcome to Monsour Counseling and Psychological Services (MCAPS) and to the Spring 2024 Semester!
+MCAPS is the mental health resource to the 5 undergraduate colleges of The Claremont Colleges.
 Our professional staff serves the enrolled undergraduates.
 There are no fees for counseling services, and all services are confidential.

-At the present time, due to declining COVID-19 case rates in Los Angeles County, as well as lower rates of severe outcomes, MCAPS is pleased to offer students a choice between virtual and in-person appointments for regular counseling.
+At the present time, MCAPS is pleased to offer students a choice between virtual and in-person appointments for regular counseling.
 Initial Brief Assessment appointments will be strictly virtual.
-Crisis appointments and psychiatry/medication visits will generally be held in person.
-Group therapy will vary, based on the needs and preferences of each group.
+Crisis appointments, group therapy, and psychiatry/medication visits will generally be held in person.
 We will continue to monitor public health recommendations, and will adjust our procedures accordingly, as needed.

-Brief, goal-oriented counseling is offered virtually for individuals, couples and groups to help address a wide range of topics including, but not limited to, depression, anxiety, academic stress, identity-related concerns, as well as relationship, familial, cultural and interpersonal stressors.
+Brief, goal-oriented counseling is offered for individuals, couples and groups to help address a wide range of topics including, but not limited to, depression, anxiety, academic stress, identity-related concerns, as well as relationship, familial, cultural and interpersonal stressors.
 Students who would benefit from longer-term or more specialized care will be offered referrals to appropriate resources.
 Workshops, outreaches, and presentations on a variety of topics are offered throughout the year.
 Please call our office during business hours to access services and for further information.
-A list of our Fall 2021 programing is located at the bottom of the page.
-Check out our Resources section to learn variety ways to cope with COVID-19-related stress.
-Also please note our workshops and support sessions to assist students in navigating the stresses of the ongoing pandemic.
+A list of our group and workshop programing is located at the bottom of the page.
+Check out our Resources section for additional sources of support.

-Students with SHIP (Aetna) medical insurance can also access tele-medicine appointments, including behavioral health appointments, at https://www.teladoc.com/Aetna/
+Students with SHIP (Aetna) medical insurance can also access tele-medicine appointments, including behavioral health appointments, with Teladoc.

-During our business hours, a counselor is available to respond to urgent needs.
-If you are experiencing a crisis situation after hours, you can talk to a counselor by calling 909-621-8202 and dialing “1”.
+During our business hours, a counselor is available to respond to urgent needs in person.
+If you are experiencing a crisis situation after hours, you can talk to a counselor over the phone by calling 909-621-8202 and pressing “1” to be connected to the on-call therapist.
 You can also contact the following crisis lines:

 • Didi Hirsch 24-hour Crisis Line: 1-877-727-4747 (for Spanish, dial 1-800-628-9454)